planetoftheweb/planetoftheweb.github.io/_site/newsletter/2021-08-05-The_Professional_Developer.md

 [![Bootstrap 5: New Features and Migration](http://pixelprowess.com/i/2021-08-05_17-13-58.png)](https://raybo.org/slides_boot5new/#/)

 Well, just this week, Bootstrap went ahead and released a new version.
 That means revising the course I just turned in so that it's up-to-date.
-That's the chaotic nature of my job.
+Digest...parse...take notes...write, it's the same thing I learned when school taught me how to learn.
+That's the chaotic nature of my job they don't teach you about in school that's the key to doing well anywhere.

 I managed to do a quick episode of The Toolbox showing the new features.